rilindo/ex358_exam_primer/README.md

+#  Red Hat Certified Specialist in Services Management and Automation exam primer.

-This is a series of practice tests I am writing up in prep for the Red Hat EX358 exam.
+This is a series of notes and practice tests I am writing up in prep for the Red Hat EX358 exam.

 # Documentation